Which study skills are useful for English exams?

 – Discuss the four formats of university examinations

 – Explore the most helpful listening, reading, writing, presentation and study skills during exams

 Almost all high school and university students will have to become familiar with examinations during their education.
 While stressful, such high-pressure assessments are unfortunately a necessary aspect of academic study.
 This is especially true nowadays when paying for essays online is becoming increasingly common and when student ability must be tested on-the-spot.

 While examinations are certainly challenging, the amount of stress that students experience can be greatly reduced provided they prepare adequately.
-This short course on exam preparation has therefore been designed to explore the study skills (Lesson 1), materials (Lesson 2) and common tips (Lesson 3) that make for successful examination results.
+This short reader on exam preparation has therefore been designed to explore the study skills (Chapter 1), materials (Chapter 2) and common tips (Chapter 3) that make for successful examination results.

 What are the key formats and types of examination?

 While the type of examination a university, subject or course tutor requires may vary from institution to institution, there are in truth only a limited number of possible exam formats that students will have to prepare for.
 These are less-formal in-class exams, formal invigilated exams, online exams completed on or off campus using computers, and takeaway exams completed at home under timed conditions.
 Among these four formats are eleven commonly used examination types:

 Different skills will be required for different exam types.
 For those exams that use video or audio recordings or live conversations for example, listening skills will be very important for students.
 When completing group discussions, interviews, or presentations, a student would have to use strategies of gist, specific and detail listening and may need to be familiar and confident with both the speed of the conversation and any variation caused by accent or dialect.